tramchamploo/buffer-slayer/README.md

 * `sender`: Sender that messages are flushed into.
 Necessary but often not needed for users to configure.
 Implementations like `JdbcTemplate` will configure it by itself.
 * `senderThreads`: Num of threads that sender execute in.
+* `timerThreads`: Num of threads in scheduled executor, flushing messages at a fixed rate.
 * `metrics`: (inmemory, noop) metrics that records nums of sent, dropped, queued messages.
 * `metricsExporter`: (http, log) exporter to let users know data of metrics.
 * `bufferedMaxMessages`: Max size of buffer that sent in one batch.